 Making the stew

 - Place a heavy bottomed soup pot on medium high heat.
 Add the chopped veggies, tamarind extract, salt, powdered jaggery, turmeric, ground red chilli and hot water.
 Bring to boil.
 Reduce heat to medium low, cover the pot half way (and leave some space for the steam to escape) and cook till vegetables are soft but not mushy.
 This step will take 10-15 minutes.
 Stir the pot once or twice.1 medium sized sweet potato, 1 small pumpkin, 10-12 string (green) beans, 5-6 okra, 4 tablespoons tamarind extract, 3 tablespoons powdered jaggery, 1 teaspoon ground red chili, 1 and ½ teaspoons salt, ½ teaspoon turmeric, 2 and ½ cups hot water

 - Place the chickpea flour in a small bowl.
 Add water to it and mix to make a smooth slurry.
 When the vegetables in the stew have cooked through, gently (while stirring) add the slurry to the pot.
 Let it cook for another 5 minutes.
 You will see that the stew thicken.
 If you want it thicker, increase the quantity of chickpea flour.2 teaspoons chickpea flour (besan), 2 tablepoons water

 - While the stew is still simmering, heat oil in a small frying pan.
 Add the fenugreek seeds.
 Let them sizzle and when they start turning darker in colour, add the mustard seeds, asafetida, dried red chilli (tear it into 2-3 pieces) and curry leaves.
 When the mustard seeds begin to splutter, add it all to the simmering stew.
 Stir.
 Take off from the heat and serve warm on a bed of mashed potatoes, cooked rice or on its own.1 tablespoon neutral oil, ½ teaspoon fenugreek seeds, 1 teaspoons brown mustard seeds, ¼ teaspoon powdered asafetida, 5-6 curry leaves, 1 dried red chili

 - Vegetables: This recipe gives you the flexibility to add a variety of vegetables.
-The general rule of thumb is to use those veggies that can hold their shape and not become mush after cooking such as carrots, potatoes and calabash.
-Some veggies that should not be used in this recipe are aubergines, bitter melon and zucchini.
+The general rule of thumb is to use those veggies that can hold their shape and not become mush after cooking such as carrots, potatoes, and calabash.
+Some veggies that should not be used in this recipe are aubergines, bitter melon, and zucchini.